 If your company needs to implement Atlassian Access in the Cloud, contact us for a consultation.

 How do I set up Atlassian Access?

-Because Atlassian Access applies to all Atlassian accounts, turning on Access has wide ranging impacts that need to be considered enterprise-wide.
+Because Atlassian Access applies to all Atlassian accounts in the Cloud organization, turning on Access has wide ranging impacts that need to be considered enterprise-wide.
 This means that turning on Access cannot fall under a single department or initiative.

 - Another team is using an Atlassian product but without Atlassian Access – turning on Access will pull them and their users in unless you carefully manage the Claim User Accounts process.

 - You have employees using their work email accounts with Trello for free.
 While there will be no license costs for Trello, that user WILL have a fee for being a managed account in Access – again, unless you explicitly exclude them during the Claim User Accounts process.

 All of these scenarios are manageable, but they do require planning, coordination, and end-user change management, along with understanding the license fee implications.

 - Create an Organization: Atlassian defines this as “a management layer that gives admins the ability to view and apply controls to all Atlassian accounts using an email address belonging to their company.”